tyrion70/chainpoint-node/README.md

 Chainpoint Nodes that don't meet these requirements won't be eligible to earn TNT through periodic rewards.

 Chainpoint Nodes aggregate incoming hashes into a Merkle tree every second.
-The Merkle root generated will be submitted to a Tierion Core for anchoring to public blockchains.
+The Merkle root is submitted to a Tierion Core for anchoring to public blockchains.

-Nodes also maintain a validated mirror of the Calendar.
-This Calendar data allows any Node to verify any proof.
+Nodes maintain a mirror of the Calendar.
+This allows any Node to verify any proof.

-Nodes also exposes a public HTTP API, documented with Swagger, that you can explore:
+Nodes expose a public HTTP API, documented with Swagger, that you can explore:
 [https://app.swaggerhub.com/apis/chainpoint/node/1.0.0](https://app.swaggerhub.com/apis/chainpoint/node/1.0.0)

 ### Important Notice